jesselawson/getting-started-with-rust/content/chapter1/_index.md

 ```

 The command `cargo new` builds a new project, and the `--bin` flag tells Cargo
-that this project will result in an executable (called `tinymd`) instead of
+that you want this project built as an executable (called `tinymd`) instead of
-being a library.
-I am going to cover libraries and the package system in a
-different tutorial, but for now you can think of it like NPM, Rubygems, or any
-other package system.
+a library.

-Once you've ran the `cargo new` command, you will get a confirmation that the
+After running the command, you will get a confirmation that the project was
-project was scaffolded correctly.
-Go ahead and open the project's root
+scaffolded correctly.
+Go ahead and open the project's root folder, `tinymd`.
-folder, `tinymd`.